-3. Invitation to Interview
+Invitation to Interview

 Applicants will be short-listed according to the relevance and applicability of their professional attributes and personal qualities to the role.
-Short-listed applicants will then be invited to attend a formal interview at which his/her relevant skills and experience will be discussed in more detail.
+Short-listed applicants will then be invited to attend a formal interview at which his/ her relevant skills and experience will be discussed in more detail.

-All formal interviews will have a panel of at least two people chaired by the Head or another designated senior member of staff.
-The Chair of the Managing Council should chair the panel for the Head's appointment.
+All formal interviews will be chaired by the Head or another designated senior member of staff.
+The Chair of Governors should chair the panel for the Head's appointment.
 The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair as to whether or not an interviewer should therefore withdraw from the panel.

 Should the Chair have a conflict of interest, the Vice Chair shall decide whether the Chair should withdraw from the panel.